mpho-mafata/Network-analysis/README.md

 WOS:000179648100005|Nagoya University->University of Tokyo|
 WOS:000179648100005|National Astronomical Observatory of Japan->National Institutes of Natural Sciences (NINS) - Japan|

-## create final edgelist of organizations for network analysis
+## Create final edgelist of organizations for network analysis
 Now that we have the pairs, we can group by them in order to remove any duplicate relationship per pair.
 Now with uniques pairs per documnet, we can count the number of documents each pair shares (this will become the edge weight).
 ```